halixness/halixness.github.io/_posts/2022-10-17-intro-to-diffusion.md

 In Deep Learning, generative models learn and sample from a (usually) multivariate distribution.
 Auto-encoders (AE) are part of a class of algorithms usually designed with smaller hidden layers, an "information bottleneck", which force learning "compressed" representations of data.
 With this approach, the learned distribution results sparse and possibly overfitted: Variational Auto Encoders (VAE) tackle this issue as they force to model latent representations with a probability distribution, such as a multi-variate Gaussian, for more smoothness.

-Diffusion ([Sohl-Dickstein et al., 2015](https://arxiv.org/abs/1503.03585)) is inspired by thermodynamics and over the last 2-3 years it has become one a very popular approach.
+Diffusion ([Sohl-Dickstein et al., 2015](https://arxiv.org/abs/1503.03585)) is inspired by thermodynamics and over the last 2-3 years it has become a very popular approach.
 Compared to Generative Adversarial Networks (GANs), VAE and AE, Diffusion allows a tradeoff between speed of sampling, fidelity and coverage of the data distribution (figure 1),  the approach consists in noising/denoising processes of usually-high dimensional feature vectors.

 This post aims to provide a broad and complete overview from the foundations to the most crucial achievements.
 I will not dive in derivations and mathematical intuition, which are covered in [this excellent post by Lilian Weng](https://lilianweng.github.io/posts/2021-07-11-diffusion-models/).
 To explore further learning resources and applications, I suggest [this rich github repo](https://github.com/heejkoo/Awesome-Diffusion-Models) and [this survey](https://arxiv.org/pdf/2209.04747.pdf).